Skip to main content

 When to Use This

-• You’re learning LoT and want to understand the core paradigms and building blocks
+• You’re learning LoT and want to understand the building blocks and how they fit together

 • You need a naming and conventions reference for entities, variables, and topics